 - Note: Failure to supply the needed documentation will cause a delay in processing your application.

-- Call your local center to schedule an appointment.
+- Call your local center to schedule an appointment or apply online.

 Summer crisis funds may be available to assist with disconnect notices.
 Contact your local center for details.